 - FreezeFest was much bigger this year, with quite a few trips taking place over the weekend, so each canyon has been written up by a different participant.
-This trip report was produced by Tom (T3) Morris:

 We’d arrived back into camp early in the afternoon, after completing Twister and Rocky Creek Canyons.
 They hadn’t been anywhere near as cold or unpleasant as everyone was expecting, so there was plenty of enthusiasm for another canyon.

 Fritz suggested River Caves, which was new to quite a few of us, so we all agreed on that one.
 We did lose a few to the warmth of the fire after a late lunch, but still had a decent crew of about ten.

 Rather than a hellish hike out or a seemingly non-existant entry track, the drive to the trailhead proved to be the most challenging part of the canyon.
 Heavily rutted out, with big muddy pools punctuating the already rough dirt track, Albert’s little car struggled on the way in.

 For at least three of the pools everyone had to jump out of the car to lighten the load, while Albert put his mongrel into gear and careened up the side, around and straight through the pools.